microsoft/FluidFramework/.changeset/eleven-ghosts-worry.md

 Add `null` to allowed leaf types

-Replace jsonNull schema with new null leaf schema, and add support for leaf values which are null.
+Replaced the jsonNull schema with a new null leaf schema, and added support for leaf values which are null.